Code-Institute-Submissions/conundrum/README.md

 - While searching through the slack forum other students were wrting about sessions and user sessions.
 I looked more into this and found that sessions would keep a count.
 - https://stackoverflow.com/questions/42671298/python-counter-add-and-subtract
 - https://www.youtube.com/watch?v=T1ZVyY1LWOg

+### Code validation
+#### CSS
+- Using the jigsaw validator, the main.css file passed with no errors.

+#### HTML 5
+- Using W3C validator, the files returned no html5 related errors.
+Flask related errors were returned which is expected and does not result as poor coding.

+#### Python
+- There are no errors.
+Only warning about lines being too long.

 ## Deployment
 #### In heroku